 Scotland today produced their first victory of the U20 World Championship, defeating Argentina 29-9.
-Tries from Robbie Nairn, Lewis Wynn and Richard Galloway, coupled with a decent kicking game from Blair Hutchison meant that Argentina’s trio of penalties was not enough to steal victory in Italy.
+Tries from Robbie Nairn, Lewis Wynn and Richard Galloway, coupled with a decent kicking game from Blair Kinghorn meant that Argentina’s trio of penalties was not enough to steal victory in Italy.

 With the Pumas coming within a penalty of beating New Zealand last week, the pressure was on Scotland to produce a strong result or risk demotion to the second tier of age-grade rugby, the Junior World Trophy.

 Despite being underdogs, it was Scotland who started off the strongest with clever kicks from Kinghorn allowing the team to use some newly-discovered ball retention skills to put pressure on the Argentine defence.

 Two Kinghorn penalties gave Scotland the early lead, the latter of which came from a scrum, an area of the game usually viewed as a weakness in this team.

 Argentine Luciano Gasparro was given a yellow after 15 minutes for an accumulation of penalties and although Kinghorn took the three points, fly-half Miotti put the score up to 9-3.

 Miotti added another three although the Scots can count themselves lucky that this was the extent of Argentine scoring; Blair Hutchison prevented an all but certain try by diving on a hack through and strong defence from Galloway meant that Scotland remained in control of the game.

 Opportunities were limited for the Scots although Paddy Kelly and Magnus Bradbury both proved strong in attack.
 Kinghorn had an opportunity to extend his side’s lead to six before half time after another scrum penalty although his attempted skewed wide of the right post.

 Half Time: Scotland U20 9 6 Argentina U20